aquinto/gfa-tester/README.md

 The script was written to account for both manually graded and autograded projects.
 Manually graded projects such as Processing projects will contain different names for the requirements needed to pass a GFA for that given project, whereas, for autograded projects students only need to pass X amount of public tests to meet a GFA requirement.

-### Usage Manual Projects
+### Usage: Handling Manually Graded Projects

 I will be giving a usage case for manual projects below.

-1. Download the scores for the given project as a CSV file, be sure to check off 'Shown' for **Sub-scores for assignments**
+First, we need to determine the column names for each of the requirements needed to pass the GFA.

-2. In the **'View & Enter Scores'** section, you'll have all the assignments listed in the first row of the table presented.
+1. In the **'View & Enter Scores'** section, you'll have all the assignments listed in the first row of the table presented.
     - Select the correct project listed in the grades server.
-3. Once you selected the correct project, you will see the sub-columns for that given project along with the total possible points for those sub-columns.
+2. Once you selected the correct project, you will see the sub-columns for that given project along with the total possible points for those sub-columns.
     - Those sub-columns represent the requirements listed in the project description.

     Below is an example of what a project's sub-columns could look like: